abs51295/ossprojects-wiki/Peace-Corps-Safety-App.md

 ### Your Idea Here

-If you have an idea of your how to improve Systers Portal, drop us a message to discuss it :)
+If you have an idea of your how to improve PCSA features, drop us a message to discuss it. :)

 ## Mentors
 ### Android